OrphaNetWork Direct Grant

 - To provide the RD community with interoperability tools, in particular around an inventory of RD, to allow for semantic interoperability between countries and between domains (health, research)

 - To provide high-quality information on RD, in particular through an encyclopedia in several languages,

 - To provide a directory of expert services in order to help patients, physicians and stakeholders finding the expertise on a particular disease in Europe and beyond, and to produce data needed to support policy actions.

 - To further develop and sustain Orphanet as the reference knowledge base on RD, by establishing and consolidating collaboration within the Orphanet pan-European network and with European Reference Networks (ERNs) for the production, improvement and dissemination of knowledge on rare diseases.
 It will allow for the creation of a consistent expertise ecosystem for rare diseases in Europe.

 The main expected outcome of this project is to consolidate Orphanet as the European database for rare diseases, achieving a position of the international reference for information and data on rare diseases.

 Other expected outcomes are: to provide the rare diseases community with a standard nomenclature enabling rare diseases patients to be detected and brought to the best expertise and to clinical research; to provide the rare disease community with a tool for semantic interoperability between health information systems, registries, biobanks and other data repositories; to build a European rare diseases consistent, steady ecosystem as the result of the close cooperation of Orphanet and European Reference Networks.

-For more information such as partners and activities description please consult our leaflet and subscribe to the newsletter Orphanews were news and updates on the project will be regularly published.
-Thank you!
+For more information such as partners and activities description please consult our promotional leaflet, our final leaflet and our Final report for the General Public Thank you!